TownyAdvanced/MapTowny/README.md

 See [this wiki page](https://github.com/TownyAdvanced/MapTowny/wiki/MapTowny-API) for more info.

 ## Building
+This plugin is a standard maven project that utilizes the [maven toolchains plugin](https://maven.apache.org/plugins/maven-toolchains-plugin/) in order to build against multiple JDK versions.
+In order to use the maven toolchains plugin, you must have a `toolchains.xml` file in your `.m2` folder properly configured with at least JDK versions 1.8 and 16.
+See [this guide](https://maven.apache.org/guides/mini/guide-using-toolchains.html#using-toolchains-in-your-project) for more info on setting up a `toolchains.xml` file.

-This plugin is a standard maven project and can be built via `mvn clean install` (or `mvn clean package`).
+Once that is setup, the project can be compiled with the command `mvn clean package` or `mvn clean install` ran in the project directory.

 ## Licensing
 This plugin is licensed under the MIT license.
 While highly permissible, I do kindly hope that you create pull-requests for any bug fixes or useful features so they can help the entire community.

+\*All pull-requests made to the repository agree to license the code contributed under the MIT license.